Dada Jyotiriishananda

 Liila has been practising and teaching yoga and meditation for over 30 years.
 Trained in India and the Americas, she has delivered classes and workshops in schools, universities, prisons, adult education settings, hospitals, and online, She holds a Master's degree in Counselling, for which she wrote a thesis on the efficacy of yoga therapy for anxiety.
 Her research work was featured on Southern Cross Television in Australia.

-Additionally, Liila is a registered Naturopath and supports clients from around the world, using nutrional and herbal medicine to alleviate a number of health complaints.
-When not at her day job, Liila runs yoga and meditation retreats in Australia, Mexico and the USA.
-Liila also leads tours to India, where she teaches yoga and meditation and coordinates visits to some of the planet's most inspiring spiritual hotspots (see onenessworldtravel.com for more information).
+Liila runs yoga and meditation retreats in Australia, Bali and the USA.
+She also leads tours to India that include visits to some of the planet's most inspiring spiritual hotspots (see onenessworldtravel.com for more information).

 Charles Silberstein